Chapter 10: Guidelines for the Provision of Paediatric Anaesthesia Services 2020

 Arrangements should be in place to enable at least one parent or carer to stay with children who require overnight admission to hospital.

-The recommendations for the provision of anaesthetic services to children for anaesthetic subspecialties, e.g. neuroanaesthesia, for burns and plastics surgery, for cardiac and thoracic surgery, are detailed in the ‘Areas of Special Requirement’ of the relevant chapters of GPAS.
+The recommendations for the provision of anaesthetic services to children for anaesthetic specialised practice (e.g., Neuroanaesthesia, for burns and plastics surgery, for cardiac and thoracic surgery) are detailed in the ‘Areas of Special Requirement’ of the relevant chapters of GPAS.

-Neonates presenting for anaesthesia and surgery are at high risk.
-They frequently have complex multisystem congenital problems requiring specialist intensive care perioperatively.
-Anaesthesia in this age group requires knowledge of the particular pathophysiology of these conditions and the impact of anaesthesia on the neonatal physiology.
+Neonates36,37 presenting for anaesthesia and surgery are at high risk.
+They frequently have complex multisystem congenital problems requiring specialist critical care perioperatively.
+Anaesthesia and perioperative care in this age group requires knowledge of the particular pathophysiology of these conditions and the impact of anaesthesia on neonatal physiology.

-It should be recognised that babies with congenital problems that are older than 44 weeks postmenstrual age, and in particular babies who were born prematurely, i.e. before the week 37 of pregnancy, may continue to pose a high risk when undergoing anaesthesia.35
+It should be recognised that babies with congenital problems, and in particular babies who were born prematurely (i.e. before the 37th week of pregnancy) may continue to pose a high risk when undergoing anaesthesia.38

 3.1